BodyaRespect/js2048/README.md

 ## Usage

 After starting the project, it will be available at `http://localhost:8080`.
-You can use this project to showcase information about the museum and interact with various elements.
+You can use this project to play the game and interact with interface elements.

 ## Example